 Characteristics of an Expert System

 Expert Systems are computer programs that store the factual and inferential knowledge of human experts in a narrow domain.
-It can assist and advise users, provide explanations, and inform the user at any point of the solution which hypothesis they are pursuing, why it has chosen a particular strategy and what conclusion has drawn so far.
+It can assist and advise users, provide explanations, and inform the user at any point of the solution which hypothesis they are pursuing.
 An expert system is an AI program that uses knowledge to solve problems that would normally require a human expert.
 It attempts to reproduce the performance of one or more human experts.
 The Characteristics of an Expert System are given below: